maduhu/interop-ilp-ledger/NotificationOverview.md

 2. (Client) A client that wants to receive notifications for an account, must register against the Web Socket in  interop_ilp_ledger adapter (Mule application).
 This will probably happen during the Setup phase of SPSP.
 3. (Server) An entry is made into the notification list on the Web Socket server.
 4. (Client) A payment sends either (Prepare) or (Execute).
-5. (Server) interop_ilp_ledger adapter API receives the request and process as normal.
+5. (Server) interop-ilp-ledger app receives the request and processes as normal.
-    1. When API calls returns from ILP Connector or ILP Ledger, it attempts to send a notification
+    1. When API calls receive responses from ILP Connector or ILP Ledger, it attempts to send notification(s)
-    2. It checks the Notification Array for an registered account, if it finds one or more for the same account, it sends a notification to all registered clients.
+    2. It checks the "Notification Array" for a registered account, if it finds one or more for the same account, it sends a notification to all registered clients.
     3. If no client is registered on the account, the message is thrown away.

 Below is an overview of the Notification process.
 For the full details, see the following link: